 opencl for the accelerated stuff.

 We also need to discover and set up the device, so we need

 And, to be sure that this code is always in the proper working condition,

-I’ll write a bunch of midje test facts and include them in the test suite.
+I’ll write it as a bunch of midje test facts and include it in the test suite,

 To be able to communicate with the GPU, we need to connect to the device drivers via the ClojureCL library and create appropriate contexts and queues through which we can fine tune the computation executions.
 Neanderthal can also work with the default setting, which we’ll do here because we do not need all the ClojureCL knobs for the beginning.